-- Software should read the VMX capability MSR IA32\VMX\EPT\VPID\CAP (see Appendix A.10) to determine what EPT paging-structure memory types are supported. - 2.
+- 2. Not all processors support accessed and dirty flags for EPT.
+Software should read the VMX capability MSR IA32_VMX_EPT_VPID_CAP (see Appendix A.10) to determine whether the processor supports this feature. - 3.
 N is the physical-address width supported by the logical processor.
 Software can determine a processor's physical-address width by executing CPUID with 80000008H in EAX.
 The physical-address width is returned in bits 7:0 of EAX.